ben-marlin/coinflip/src/main/java/edu/guilford/README.md

 ```
 Test this to make sure it works.
 It shouldn't do anything new but change the background color.

 A JPanel is a type of object we call a "container".
 We put other objects in it, and it handles how to lay them out.
 If you do nothing with the layout, then the `setLayout` line is unnecessary.
-While this will work, it means your components will move around unpredictably when the window is resized.
+While this may work, it means your components will move around unpredictably when the window is resized, depending on the default layout (this used to be something called `FlowLayout`, but may have changed).
 Best to learn how to use these early and make neat apps.

 Here we have added a `BorderLayout`.
 This has five subdivisions or "panes".
 These are `BorderLayout.CENTER`, `BorderLayout.NORTH`, `BorderLayout.SOUTH`, `BorderLayout.EAST`, and `BorderLayout.WEST`.
 Secretly, those names hide integers, but nobody memorizes those because the locations are intuitive (if you're used to having north be up on your maps).